fujihack/fujihack/README.md

 It seems to include many things that could help reverse engineer
 Fujifilm's PTP commands.

-- The bootloader seems to refer to pointers starting at the address
-`0x40000000`, and the main code seems to refer to mostly `0xF0000000`.

 - Code is 32 bit ARM (not thumb)

 - The firmware includes SQLite and some sql code.
 Not sure why.

 - Unlike the cameras described in https://chdk.setepontos.com/index.php?topic=6484.0, the camera I have
-does not appear to have any batch scripting or hidden menu.
+does not appear to have any batch scripting or hidden menu, as far as I know.

 - The code includes "A:\DCAA\auto_act.scr".
 Is this some kind of script?
 Making the file on the SD
 card doesn't seem to do anything.